How to Install Windows 11 on VirtualBox

 Once selected, click OK.
 Now, click the Start button to boot your virtual machine.

 When the machine starts, press any key if prompted.
-Choose your language and time settings, then click Next. language to install, time and currency format, keyboard input method.
+Choose your language and time settings, then click Next.
+This includes your language, time and currency format, and keyboard input method.

 On the “Install Now” screen, press Shift+F10 on your keyboard.
 This opens a command prompt window.
 (Requires Admin Privileges)